swcarpentry/2013-10-09-canberra/01-R-basics/02-data-structures.md

 In R lists act as containers.
 Unlike atomic vectors, its contents are not restricted to a single mode and can encompass any data type.
 Lists are sometimes called recursive vectors, because a list can contain other lists.
 This makes them fundamentally different from atomic vectors.

+List is a special vector.
+Each element can be a different class.

 Create lists using `list` or coerce other objects using `as.list()`